DeHavilland Information Services Limited - Digital Services Terms of Business

 Ascential Property means the Services, the Deliverables (including, without limitation, all derivatives or improvements), any patents, processes, software, code, files, technology, templates, forms, scripting, trade secrets, products, reports, ideas, concepts, operations, plans or intentions, know-how, market opportunities, customers, business affairs, development plans and financial information, any suggestions, information, enhancements, requests, feedback, recommendations or other input provided by any party relating to the Services or Deliverables, and any other items we create in relation to our performance of our obligations pursuant to a Contract;

-Applicable Price Index means, where the contracting Ascential entity as identified on the Order Form is a member of Ascential Americas, the Consumer Price Index, all Urban Customers, United States, All Items rate and, where the Ascential entity as identified on the Order Form is a member of Ascential Europe – APAC, the UK Retail Price Index (RPI) All Items rate;
+Applicable Price Index means: i) where the contracting Ascential entity as identified on the Order Form is a member of Ascential Americas, the Consumer Price Index, all Urban Customers, United States, All Items rate, and ii) where the Ascential entity as identified on the Order Form is a member of Ascential Europe – APAC, the UK Retail Price Index (RPI) All Items rate;

 Confidential Information means any information, disclosed by a party to the other party, in relation to a Contract, which is designated as confidential, commercially sensitive, or confidential in nature